Spondylolysis: Bone scintigraphy

 Also known as a bone scan, bone scintigraphy involves the injection of a small amount of radioactive tracer into the bloodstream.
 This tracer decays and emits radioactive energy which can be detected by a special camera.
 The camera produces a black and white image where areas shown as dark black indicate bone damage of some kind.
 If there is a black spot in the lumbar vertebrae (e.g. L5) this indicates damage and potentially spondylolysis.
 If this test is positive, a CT scan is usually ordered to confirm spondylolysis.

 Computed tomography

-Commonly known as a CT Scan or CAT scan, this form of imaging is very similar to x-ray technology but produces many more images than an x-ray does.
-The multiple images produce cross-sectional views not possible with an x-ray.
-This allows a physician or radiologist to examine the images from many more angles than an x-ray allows.
+Commonly known as a CT Scan or CAT scan, this form of imaging uses x-rays to produce multiple cross-sectional images, or "slices", through a part of the body.
+This allows a physician to evaluate the body in greater detail than an x-ray allows.
 For this reason the CT scan is much more accurate in detecting spondylolysis than an x-ray.
-Bone scintigraphy combined with CT scan is considered the gold standard which means that it is best at detecting spondylolysis.
+Bone scintigraphy combined with CT scan is considered the reference standard, which means that it is best at detecting spondylolysis.

 MRI

 MRI is a newer technique used to diagnose spondylolysis and is favorable for a few reasons.
-The MRI is much more accurate than the x-ray and also does not use radiation.
-The MRI uses powerful magnets and radio frequencies to produce very detailed images of many different densities of tissue including bone and soft tissues.
+MRI is more accurate than x-ray and does not use radiation.
+Instead, MRI uses powerful magnets and radio frequency pulses to produce cross-sectional images.